 - Tahira Se Tahir

 - Baghiar Ijazat

 - Ganjay Farishtay

 - Tamasha Afsane

 We hope our valued readers will love Saadat Hasan Manto and his works.
 You may also want to read Ashfaq Ahmed, Iqbal Kazmi, and Mumtaz Mufti.
-If you want to learn more, you can subscribe to our website to get updates.
+If you want to learn more, subscribe to our website for updates.